Excision-Mail/Excision-Mail/INSTALLATION.md

 #### Now that we have a server
 I am also assuming that you have a domain to your name and that you hold the power to configure everything related to that domain.
 This includes access to the domain registrar for setting primary nameservers, access to a horrible web-ui for doing "AdVanCEd" DNS condigurations and all that.
-The first thing that we do is to
+The first thing that we do is to start making preparations for our DNS setup, which we want to manage ourself.

 ## Prerequisites
+If you skipped to this section, the prerequisites are:
+ * OpenBSD 6.6 host with static ipv4 and ipv6, which also allows setting up reverse DNS
+ * Access to domain registrar for setting nameservers

-## Set up secondary nameservers
+#### Set up secondary nameservers

+As

 ## Set up variables file